edibegovic/SecurityPrivacy/report/report_private.md

 ### Methodology

 We start out by removing any direct identifiers; this just includes the names, which also carry no utility for the analysis.
-To measure risk, we mainly use k-annonymity as a baseline.
+To measure risk, we mainly use k-anonymity as a baseline.
 We also incorporate weights for the quasi-identifiers from the public register and evaluate the global identification risk.

 ##### Recoding